pablofernandezbonnett/go-no-go/services/engine/config/candidate-profiles/README.md

 - Put real profiles in `config/candidate-profiles/<id>.yaml` and keep them untracked.
 - `*.example.yaml` files are ignored by the runtime loader.

+## Candidate Profile Contract

+Files under `config/candidate-profiles/*.yaml` are local runtime profiles used by the engine.

+They are derived operational profiles optimized for:

+- stack fit
+- domain fit
+- seniority fit
+- differentiators
+- target-role evaluation

+They are not the canonical source of truth for the candidate profile.

+The canonical candidate profile is maintained privately outside this repository.
+When candidate facts change, update the private canonical profile first and then refresh the local runtime profile as needed.

+Never commit real candidate profiles to this repository.
+Keep only examples and schema references tracked.

 ## How the Engine Uses Them

 - candidate stack, domain, and seniority fit